tkurtbond/tkurtbond.github.io/posts/2020/11/30/dnd-dmg-appendix-n.rst

 .. type: text

-(This was originally on my site as a static page, but those don't get added the tags page, so I moved it here as a post.)
+(This was originally on my site as a static page, but those don't get added to the tags page, so I moved it here as a post.)

 From the `AD&D Dungeon Masters Guide`__ (1979), by `Gary Gygax`__.